zenmetsu/docker_factorio_server/README.md

 # Container Details

-The philosophy is to keep things simple.
+The philosophy is to [keep it simple](http://wiki.c2.com/?KeepItSimple).

-* Self-configure to a minimal working state.
+* The server should bootstrap itself.
 * Prefer configuration files over environment variables.
 * Use one volume for data.